 (4) This regulation applies in respect of each individual radiographer only after a licence card has been furnished to that radiographer under regulation 59(16).

-[Regulation 10A inserted in Gazette 29 Nov 1991 p.
+[Regulation 10A inserted: Gazette 29 Nov 1991 p.
 5989.]

 10B.
 Employment of radiation workers under 16 years of age prohibited